 The company owns the policy and pays the premiums.
 The company can claim these premiums as a cost and can be offset as long as its wholly and exclusively “for the purpose of trade” as part of the employee’s remuneration and that the benefit is not a business asset.

-While we do give advice on relevant life insurance a life insurance product we are not qualified to give tax advice.
-Its always worth speaking to your accountant or a qualified tax adviser.
+While we do give advice on relevant life insurance we are not qualified to give tax advice.
+It’s always worth speaking to your accountant or a qualified tax adviser.
 There is limited information from HMRC but we can provide template letters for you to use if you want to write to HMRC to check your the tax position.

 Information regards to taxation levels and basis of reliefs are dependent on current legislation.
 Individual circumstances are not guaranteed and may be subject to change.
 The Financial Conduct Authority do not regulate trusts.